alyssa d'amato

 Reddit was an interesting one to start with because it is often highly regarded as a massively online network, where millions of users are able to congregate through virtual communities (known as ‘subreddits’), ask questions anonymously, and share knowledge on a particular subject.
 Personally, it is my platform of choice to gain ‘insider info’ on a brand or product, for instance, prior to committing to, subscribing, or making a purchase.
 On Reddit, I am almost always intentionally seeking particular insight and advice, as opposed to an application like Instagram where the informational content typically finds me instead (often in the form of attention-grabbing reels).

-Reddit is unique because it offers a highly decentralized experience where users are not paid to inform (or misinform, for that matter).
-You may gain ‘karma’ and ‘upvotes’ from other users due to the words you share, if they are found helpful.
+Reddit is unique because it offers a highly decentralized experience where where users are not paid to inform (or misinform, for that matter).
+You may gain ‘karma’ for your posts and comments within a community vouching for your credibility, and ‘upvotes’ from other users, if your contributions are found helpful.
 But accounts are not seeking to uphold any image other than communal reliability– give reliability, get reliability in return.
 There are no sponsorships or sneaky shortcuts.
 People typically share based on their own often wide-spanning individual experiences, so the likelihood of what you find to be true is higher.
-Accounts are not seeking to uphold any image or form of recognition other than reliability– give reliability, get reliability in return.
-There are no sponsorships or sneaky shortcuts.
 Reddit accounts are often operated under obscure sobriquets or pseudonyms.
 It is more about ‘what’ as opposed to ‘who.’
 In short– it is not about you.

 So why– or rather, how— does this work so well?

-Reddit’s side-wide policies are minimal, but they are enforced by paid administrators with a watchful eye for illegal content, excessive harassment and site-wide spam, and can delete communities that refuse to abide by said policies.
+Reddit’s side-wide policies are minimal, but they are enforced by paid administrators with a watchful eye for illegal content, excessive harassment and site-wide spam, among other things; they can delete communities that refuse to abide by said policies.
+The platform’s greatest downside, arguably, appears to be the opportunity for certain subreddits, such as conspiracy communities, to become echo chambers— self-convinced, extreme filtration bubbles near religiously devoted to a particular subset of (mis)information, reinforcing certain beliefs to the point of entrenchment while any perspectives in opposition are instantly shut down without further consideration.

 Leave a comment